feroldi/ricing/CONTRIB.md

     _PS_: Write a sort of related note in the end.

+In case you're writing a new whole item, place it at `night/item-subject`, where `subject` is a brief description of the subject.
+Then, when you finally pull request, I'll make some final changes and move it to some proper chapter and item counting.

 And that's about it.

 ### How do I submit my contribution?